-The increasing procurement of renewable energy sources to power data center operations, especially after the entry of hyperscale service providers is expected to be a significant driver for the Africa data center market.
-Also, the growth in power consumption and the need for reliable power sources in data centers are driving hyperscale data center service providers to purchase clean and renewable energy sources to power their facilities in Africa.
-Therefore, the availability of renewable energy sources in Africa sources is expected to drive hyperscale data centers to adopt renewable energy infrastructure.
+The increasing procurement of renewable energy sources is expected to be a significant driver for the market.
+The growth in power consumption and the need for reliable power sources are also driving hyperscale service providers to purchase clean and renewable energy sources to power their facilities in Africa.
+Therefore, the availability of renewable energy sources in Africa sources is expected to drive hyperscale data center to adopt renewable energy infrastructure.

 This research report includes detailed market segmentation by IT infrastructure, electrical infrastructure, mechanical infrastructure, general construction, tier standards, and geography.

 Africa Data Center Market: IT Infrastructure

 The high adoption of big data, cloud, and IoT solutions will continue to increase the demand for high-performance computing servers

 The Africa data center market by severs is growing at a significant pace due to increased internet penetration.
 The high adoption of big data, cloud, and IoT solutions will continue to increase the demand for high-performance computing (HPC) servers.
 Also, government initiatives to establish the digital economy in Africa is likely to act as a strong catalyst for the adoption of IT infrastructure, especially severs.
 The data center server market in Africa is growing over 20% in 2019.
 Also, the increasing demand for cloud services in the region is leading to the development of the cloud in Africa, thereby increasing the investment in advanced server systems during the forecast period.